 Most private residential tenancies are covered by the Residential Tenancies Act 2004.
 All such tenancies should be registered with the Private Residential Tenancies Board (PRTB) which provides a dispute resolution service (see below).

-The Act does not apply to tenants who live in their landlord’s home or to tenants of local authorities or other social housing providers.
-However, the Residential Tenancies (Amendment) (No. 2) Bill 2012 (pdf) proposes to amend the Act and to bring many tenancies in the voluntary housing sector under the remit of the PRTB.
+The Act does not apply to tenants who rent a room in their landlord’s home or to tenants of local authorities or other social housing providers.

 If a dispute arises between you and your landlord, you can first try to resolve it between you.
 Make sure that you are aware of your rights and obligations, that you know what you want to say and that your facts are correct.
 It may be useful to write to your landlord giving details of your complaints and providing any evidence needed to back up your points, such as photographs or receipts for repairs.
 Keep a record of all contacts between yourself and your landlord, including copies of all correspondence and documents.